enbock/ai-code-writer/README.md

 2. **Interaction**:
     - After starting the application, a welcome message will be played: "The AI Code Writer is ready."
     - Speak your input into the microphone.
 The application will record your speech and convert it to text.
+    - You can control microphone suspending, input pause or exiting the programm just by telling it the AI.

 3. **Conversation**:
     - The transcribed input will be sent to the OpenAI API to get a response.